google/WebFundamentals/src/content/en/updates/2017/07/chrome-61-media-updates.md

 This magic behaviour only happens when:

-- device is an Android phone
+- device is an Android phone (not a tablet)
 - user's screen orientation is set to "Auto-rotate"
 - video size is at least 200x200px
 - video use native controls